MicrosoftDocs/microsoft-365-community/Community/highlighted-content-web-part.md

 Often in SharePoint you'll have a list that becomes a database – a source of truth for many users.
 Often there is some criteria – "top 10 highest grants this month" or "All the grants issued in Hawaii" – that really matter.
 Those can be put in a page using a HCWP.

 For our scenario, we have a large list (10k items) of grant applications that was imported from a spreadsheet.
-Customer wants to see cards on a page with just ones they've updated and just ones from their home territory of Idaho.
+Customer wants to see cards on a page with just items *they've* created and just ones from their home territory of *Idaho*.

 #### Setting up with regular HCWP Filtering

 This is probably the easiest approach.
 We'll use three filters to meet this customer's needs.

-Set source to _All Sites._ First filter with be using the built-in Managed Property of _Path_.
+Set source to _All Sites._ First filter with be using the built-in Managed Property of `Path`.

 :::row:::
    :::column span="":::